mcneel/rhino.inside-revit/docs/pages/_en/beta/getting-started.md

 ![](/static/images/started/rir-gcomp7.png)

 As you have seen, working with {{ site.terms.rir }} is very intuitive and simple.
 The Revit-specific Grasshopper components are one of the most important aspects of the {{ site.terms.rir }} project.
-Grasshopper script components (python and C#) can also be used to access Rhino or Revit APIs simultaneously and create cutom components in Grasshopper for your specific workflows.
+Grasshopper script components (python and C#) can also be used to access Rhino or Revit APIs simultaneously and create custom components in Grasshopper for your specific workflows.

 ## Creating Revit Elements